We are here for you

-At Lincolnshire Rape Crisis women will be treated with dignity and respect.
-We will respect an individual’s life story and resilience and at all times women will be believed.
+At Lincolnshire Rape Crisis everyone will be treated with dignity and respect.
+We will respect an individual’s life story and resilience and at all times survivors will be believed.

 Service users can trust us to provide appropriate and safe spaces.
 Women can trust us to provide a women-only space where they can feel safe.
 We work transparently and honestly to encourage our Service Users and partnership organisations alike to view us as a service with integrity.

 Lincolnshire Rape Crisis is affiliated to Rape Crisis (England and Wales), which is an umbrella organisation that supports Rape Crisis Centres all over the country.
 Rape Crisis is independent of the government and the criminal justice system.